foxyblocks/brunch-with-hampsters/README.md

 autoreload.

 ## Kudos
-This begun started as a frankenmoster of my favorite parts of [elving/brunch-with-hipsters](http://github.com/elving/brunch-with-hipsters) and [charlesjolley/ember-brunch](http://github.com/elving/charlesjolley/ember-brunch)
+This started as a frankenmoster of my favorite parts of [elving/brunch-with-hipsters](http://github.com/elving/brunch-with-hipsters) and [charlesjolley/ember-brunch](http://github.com/elving/charlesjolley/ember-brunch)